What Is the Difference Between Compensatory Time and Overtime?

 Contact a Nashville Overtime and Compensatory Time Attorney to File a Claim

-If you have questions about comp time in Tennessee or believe your employer may be taking advantage of you, don’t hesitate to contact the Employment and Consumer Law Group.
+If you have questions about comp time in Tennessee or believe your employer may be taking advantage of you, don’t hesitate to contact the Employment and Commerce Law Group.
 We can address your concerns and talk you through your legal options during a free consultation.
 Call or contact us now.